 Dental Implants: The Types, Benefits and Caring for Them

 Dental implants are frames or metallic posts that are inserted beneath the gums and placed into the jawbone.
 Osseointegration is the fusion process between the jawbone and the dental implant Houston TX.
 People who may have lost a tooth, had one afflicted by periodontal disease, or experienced a dental injury may consider this form of treatment.
-Let’s take a look at some of the types of implants installed by dentists.
+Let’s take a look at some of the types of implants installed by emergency dentist Houston Heights.

 Types of Dental Implants

 The Dentists at 650 Heights offer three common types of implants; subperiosteal, endosteal, and zygomatic.